HXiangru/S.E.A.L.-Database/Manual.md

    ```psql
    ALTER USER here-is-your-username WITH PASSWORD 'here-is-your-new-password';
    ```
-6. Reload the server of PostgreSQL
+6. Reload the server of PostgreSQL, re log in to pgAdmin
-7. Go to Rstudio, reconnect the server and it should work now
+7. Restart Rstudio, reconnect the server and it should work now

 <br>